Registries

 When an image registry is set to a specific registry ID, the container image will be pulled using the registry key when initially deploying the microservice to the node.
 The registry key must have permission to access the container images.

-Darcy Cloud registries are a clean, convenient way to give Darcy Cloud applications access to private Docker images or other containers that are being deployed to the Darcy Cloud.
+Edgeworx Cloud registries are a clean, convenient way to give Edgeworx Cloud applications access to private Docker images or other containers that are being deployed to the Edgeworx Cloud.

-Before adding a microservice with private container images (or with images not on Dockerhub) to a node in Darcy Cloud it is necessary to register a key with permissions to access the microservice container images to a project’s Darcy Cloud registry so that the microservice will be able to pull the container images upon being deployed.
+Before adding a microservice with private container images (or with images not on Dockerhub) to a node in Edgeworx Cloud it is necessary to register a key with permissions to access the microservice container images to a project’s Edgeworx Cloud registry so that the microservice will be able to pull the container images upon being deployed.

 View Current Registry Content